Is Your Bank Prepared for a Disaster?

 Believe it or not, a good Disaster Recovery Plan can actually improve the morale of your workforce, which will in turn increase their productivity levels.
 For example, when creating it, you will be assigning your employees various tasks that they must do in the face of a Cyberattack.
 Knowing that they are making a positive impact in this fashion will only strengthen their belief that they are actually contributing to a greater good of the company, other than simply doing their daily job tasks.

-A happier customer base:
+A loyal and happier customer base:

 Because of all of the new Cyberthreats that are coming out, as well as their variants, customers are becoming much more cautious in regard to opening any emails that they receive, the links they click on, and even the websites that they visit.
 For example, although Phishing remains one of the oldest attack vectors that is in existence, many Cyberattackers are still using it in order to covertly hijack the Personal Identifiable Information (PII) of unsuspecting victims.
 In other words, your customers want to know that they as a business owner, that you are taking every precaution possible to protect their respective PIIs.
 By demonstrating to them that you have a solidified Disaster Recovery Plan in place, this will only bolster their confidence to stay with you as customers and bring in repeat business.
 It means that they feel safe and comforted knowing that in the unfortunate chance you are impacted by a Cybersecurity attack, there are plans in plans in place so that their PII will not, as far as possible, fall into the hands of a Cyberattacker.